socs-kul/socs-kul.github.io/_exercises/6-recap-1.md

 > :bulb: Tip: Don't neglect the theoretical aspects of this course!
 > Having a solid grasp of the theory will make it a lot easier for you to
 > (re)do the exercises and complete the practice exam.

+## Re-examination
+The re-examination will take place in the third exam period.
+It will consist of only one test, and will cover the full material of the exercise sessions (1 through 11).
+The duration is 2 hours.
+The questions will have a format and difficulty similar to those of test 1 and 2.